 Instructions

-• Whisk together all of the marinade ingredients in a large dish or plastic bag.
+• Whisk the marinade ingredients in a large dish or plastic bag.

 • Add in the chicken and toss to coat it completely in the marinade.